 Oil then line the tin with a large piece of baking parchment, leaving a good overlap on all 4 sides.
 This will make it easy to take out the finished shortbread.

 Heat the oven to 150C fan, gas 3.
-Whizz up the butter, sugar and flour in a food processor then knead it together with your hands.
+Whizz up 100g of the butter, sugar and flour in a food processor then knead it together with your hands.
 Push it into the base of the tin – using your knuckles makes it easier to push down.

 Put into the oven then after 5 minutes reduce the heat to 130C fan, gas 2 and bake for about 30 minutes until pale brown.
 Set the tray onto a cooling rack.

-To make the caramel, melt the butter in a medium to large pan, caster sugar, salt, golden syrup and condensed milk over a gentle heat.
+To make the caramel, melt the remaining butter in a medium to large pan, caster sugar, salt, golden syrup and condensed milk over a gentle heat.
 Whisk with a balloon whisk until the sugar has melted, then increase the heat to medium and keep whisking until you have a golden caramel.
 Pour over the shortbread and leave to set.
 Once the caramel has set, chop the chocolate into small pieces then melt in a heatproof bowl set over a pan of simmering water.
 Pour over the caramel and leave in a cool place to set solid, preferably not the fridge.
 Remove by gently lifting the paper.
 Cut into small squares.